askorama/orama/packages/lyra-docs/docs/introduction/getting-started.md

 ## Start working with Lyra

-Once Lyra is installed, you can easily import it in any project.
+Once Lyra is installed, it can easily be imported it in any project.

 **esm**
 ```js